 Bounce rate is a key metric in SEO.
 Content—primarily informational or educational content—is such a vital part of marketing strategies for many mission-driven brands; making sure that content is optimized to align with searchers’ intent is essential.

 Avoid the hassle of researching keywords and identifying which ones match your search intent.
-Talk to a strategist at Fire&Spark about improving your bounce rate and sales.
+Check out Fire&Sparks eCommerce services and let us do the hard work for you.